royludo/SFBIStats/README.md

 You probably want to use the data and create some charts.
 The examples folders contains scripts that make use of the SFBI jobs data to produce charts as seen [here](http://bioinfo-fr.net/etat-de-lemploi-bioinformatique-en-france-analyse-des-offres-de-la-sfbi) or [here](https://www.dropbox.com/sh/b33edivf9tuljfw/AABiurGJNg0i0EdhxoEwouc0a).
 Each folder is different, and has its own dependencies.
 Please refer to the README provided in each folder for instructions on how to install and run each example.
+If you used `env_full.yml` you can directly run them.

 ## 3. DETAILS